rubygarage/rubygarage.github.com/slides/chef.markdown

 > The recipes directory contains the "recipes" that define how the service should be configured.
 Recipes are generally small files that configure specific aspects of the larger system.
-If a cookbook used to install and configure a web server, a recipe may enable a module or set up a sane firewall default.
+If a cookbook used to install and configure a web server, a recipe may enable a module or set up firewall.

 --